nkrajew/hr_attrition_proj/README.md

 ## Data Source
 Kaggle - https://www.kaggle.com/pavansubhasht/ibm-hr-analytics-attrition-dataset
+The dataset is provided by IBM and is fictitious.

 ## Summary
 The four most important factors in determining if an employee will leave the company or not are as follows: